evrythng/scanthng.js/test/feature/README.md

 Simple HTML page and JS test suite that can be used to verify SDK functionality.

-Some participation required, for example to scan QR codes.
+Some participation required, for example to scan codes.

 ## Usage